 Three days later, another atomic bomb was dropped on the Japanese city Nagasaki, instantly killing a further 40,000 people.
 Again, over time the number of fatalities increased considerably as the devastating effects of a nuclear fallout were played out for the world to see.

 The bombings are widely believed to have played a decisive role in convincing Japan to surrender and bringing about an end to World War Two – though this is an assertion that has been much debated.
-Here are 10 facts about the bombings.
+Here are 10 facts about the bombings of Hiroshima and Nagasaki in World War Two.

 1. There were five Japanese cities on the US’s initial hit list and Nagasaki was not one of them